teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 boundary; it does not protect the host from deliberately hostile Perl code.
 Command failures are contained, logged and emit no IRC output.

+## Shared HTTPS service

+A package requesting and receiving `http.fetch` may submit a scoped GET through `PluginContext::http_fetch($invocation, \%request, $callback)`.
+This is an asynchronous service: the command handler returns while a core-owned worker performs DNS resolution and network I/O away from the IRC event loop.
+The callback receives an immutable `HTTPResponseV3`, never an HTTP client or socket.

+The service accepts HTTPS on port 443 only.
+It rejects credentials, fragments, control characters, loopback, private, link-local, documentation and multicast addresses.
+Every DNS result must be public, connections are pinned to the validated address while preserving TLS hostname verification, ambient proxy variables are cleared, and every redirect is revalidated.
+Bounds are two redirects, ten seconds, 64 KiB and two concurrent requests per plugin.

+Successful responses may enter a 128-entry process cache using a plugin-scoped key and a caller TTL capped at one hour.
+Three transport, rate-limit or server failures open a 60-second circuit.
+Disable or unload cancels owned workers and changes a generation token; even an uncooperative late completion is discarded.
+The current channel mode is checked again before the plugin callback.
+Observe therefore exercises fetch and parsing while the invocation sink still suppresses output.

+Only a bounded `Accept` value is plugin-controlled.
+Arbitrary methods, headers, cookies, credentials, proxy selection and request bodies are not part of MB746.

+## Namespaced repository

+A package requesting and receiving `storage.kv` may call `storage_snapshot($invocation)` and `storage_commit($invocation, ...)`.
+Snapshots contain a monotonic revision and at most 64 scalar values.
+A value is limited to 2048 encoded bytes.
+Commits supply `expected_revision` plus bounded changes/deletes; a stale revision returns `conflict` without writing.

+The core writes the entire document through the existing 0600 atomic temporary-file-and-rename boundary.
+The plugin sees no pathname or filehandle.
+Reads are allowed in `observe` so behavior can be compared, while commits are suppressed unless current policy is `on`.
+Repository errors are contained and counted.
+This generic state is intentionally small; later `data.<domain>` facades expose approved domain methods rather than SQL.

 ## Versioned events and backpressure

 MB743 publishes version 1 schemas for: